 Hearing loss is a common condition that can affect people in many ways.
+Around one in six people have hearing loss, from children who are born with it to people who lose their hearing as they get older.

 It can be quite an unsettling condition to experience and can also have an impact on those around you, too.
 So, if you are worried about hearing loss, or think you might know someone who is, we’re here to help.